jaak-s/extraTrees/README.md

 ExtraTrees method for Java and R. ExtraTrees trains an ensemble of binary decision trees for *classification* and *regression*.
 ExtraTrees is very closely related to RandomForest.

 The software is available in R (2.15.2 and up).
-For Java please clone the repository.

 ```R
 ## Installing: